-This oat milk rice pudding is a sweet and creamy dessert that is vegan, dairy free, and gluten free!
+This oat milk rice pudding is a sweet and creamy dessert that is vegan and dairy free!
 A simple dessert you can make in the Instant Pot or pressure cooker.

 This Oat Milk Rice Pudding Recipe Is: